Modern Analytics for Modern Software Testing

-This brings us to workflows.
 As you explore deeper into the data within the Explorers, they also provide the framework to help you take action.
-The DTP Explorers are connected through integrations to your existing software development tooling, so you can define actions for the team.
+The Explorers are connected via integrations to your existing software development tooling, so you can define actions for the team.
 For instance, you can create a task in JIRA, and augment that workflow by adding custom metadata to define things like priority, assignment, and additional context.

-By connecting DTP to your workflow management systems, you’re able to take action at the same time as you learn what actions need to be taken.
+By connecting your analytics dashboard to your workflow management systems, you’re able to take action at the same time as you learn what actions need to be taken.

-DTP employs the Process Intelligence Engine (PIE) to provide actionable insights based on highly flexible analytics.
-DTP comes preconfigured with existing calculations called PIE “slices” (see what we did there..), which are intelligent analytics that empower your testing practices and subsequent decision-making.
+Parasoft's Process Intelligence Engine (PIE) provides actionable insights based on highly flexible and machine-learning-enabled analytics.
+We've preconfigured existing calculations called PIE “slices” (see what we did there..), to empower your testing practices and subsequent decision-making, including:

-- Change-Based Testing - which allows you to only re-test the tests that touched code changes.
+- Change-Based Testing - allows you to only re-test the tests that touched code changes.

-- Modified Coverage - which lets you focus on the coverage of the code that’s changed, not the macro coverage that includes legacy code.
+- Modified Coverage - helps you focus on the coverage of only the code that’s changed, as opposed to the macro coverage that includes legacy code.

-Using the pre-configured DTP PIE slices gives you exceptional power and insight on their own by providing key data that focuses the development team on essential work; however, the part that makes this so neat is that you can create your own slices of the pie with whatever analytics you can dream up.
+These preconfigured PIE slices give you exceptional power and insight, but the part that makes this so neat is that you can create your own slices of the pie with whatever analytics you can dream up.
 The framework is fully customizable, so you can extend it in any way you want.

-For establishing and enforcing policies, DTP provides a devoted Policy Center, which helps you stay organized with practice thresholds, aggregated policies, and quality gates that can be queried as part of your CI pipeline.
+Finally, for establishing and enforcing policies, you can use Parasoft's devoted Policy Center, which helps you stay organized with practice thresholds, aggregated policies, and quality gates that can be queried as part of your CI/CD pipeline.

-On the compliance side of things, because of its aggregated data collection (see #1 above), with DTP you get a central location for managing and auditing your software testing in the context of whichever coding standards or rules you need to comply with.
-DTP provides three main useful things here:
+On the compliance side of things, because of the aggregated data collection I mentioned above, you get a central location for managing and auditing your software testing in the context of whichever coding standards or rules you need to comply with.
+We have a few pretty awesome elements here:

 - Compliance packs (for MISRA, CWE, etc.) that include preconfigured widgets for your dashboards and preconfigured reports to make compliance and audits a lot easier.